-Assembly rules for scannable Form 540.
-Because the scannable Form 540 is read by automated equipment, a number of rules that conflict with those in the FTB Form 540 instructions must be followed:

-- Do not use FTB αddress lαbel.
-The software will print the taxpayer information in FTB-approved format. - Do not make corrections on printed return.
-You must reprint the return if any changes are made to ensure that the computer-generated summary in the scan band is consistent with the final return. - Do not staple anything to page 1 of Form 540.
-The FTB wants you to enclose but NOT staple any supplementary forms or payment. - Do not staple payment.
+Assembly rules for Form 540 tax returns.
+Because the absolute positioning Form 540 is read by automated equipment, a number of rules that conflict with those in the FTB Form 540 instructions must be followed: Do not use FTB address label.
+The software will print the taxpayer information in FTB-approved format.
+Do not make corrections on printed return.
+You must reprint the return if any changes are made to ensure that the computer-generated summary in the scan band is consistent with the final return.
+Do not staple anything to page 1 of Form 540.
+The FTB wants you to enclose but NOT staple any supplementary forms or payment.
+Do not staple payment.
 The FTB wants you to enclose but NOT staple any payment.
-(Note that the FTB has eliminated Form 540-V, which they formerly wanted to be enclosed with any payment.) - Place Form(s) W-2 (and W-2G, 1099, 592-B, and 593, if applicable) directly behind Form 540 page 5.
+(Note that the FTB has eliminated Form 540-V, which they formerly wanted to be enclosed with any payment.)
+Place Form(s) W-2 (and W-2G, 1099, 592-B, and 593, if applicable) directly behind Form 540 page 5.
 DO NOT ATTACH TO PAGE 1.
-Use the actual Form(s) W-2 received from employers, not copies thereof. - Place supporting forms behind the assembly.
+Use the actual Form(s) W-2 received from employers, not copies thereof.
+Place supporting forms behind the assembly.
 All other attachments, including other California forms and any required federal forms, must be placed behind Form 540 and the withholding forms.
-Be sure to place Form 5805 or 5805F last (contrary to IRS requests to place Form 2210 or 2210-f first). - Place federal return behind California assembly.
+Be sure to place Form 5805 or 5805F last (contrary to IRS requests to place Form 2210 or 2210-f first).
+Place federal return behind California assembly.
 If required, include a complete copy of the federal (Form 1040) return filed with the IRS (and, if the filing status is different on the California return, a Form 1040 recomputed using the California filing status).
-You are not required to send a copy of your federal return if you had to file only Schedules A and/or Schedule B with your federal return. - DO NOT STAPLE.
+You are not required to send a copy of your federal return if you had to file only Schedules A and/or Schedule B with your federal return.
+DO NOT STAPLE.
 Leave all forms and schedules loose.
-This instruction is contrary to the instructions in the FTB Form 540 booklet, but it is required when a scannable Form 540 like the one produced by Tax Preparer is used. - Do not print on both sides of the paper.
+This instruction is contrary to the instructions in the FTB Form 540 booklet, but it is required when an absolute positioning Form 540 like the one produced by Tax Preparer is used.
+Do not print on both sides of the paper.
 Form 540, page 1 must be printed alone with side 2 blank.
-The remainder of the return may be printed two-sided, but the FTB prefers one-sided printing so that the automated equipment does not have to contend with bleed-through from the second side. - Do not file α photocopy.
+The remainder of the return may be printed two-sided, but the FTB prefers one-sided printing so that the automated equipment does not have to contend with bleed-through from the second side.
+Do not file a photocopy.
 The FTB requires computer-printed forms with no reduction to fit margins.
-Photocopies are generally not accurate enough for the FTB's equipment. - Do not include any correspondence.
+Photocopies are generally not accurate enough for the FTB's equipment.
+Do not include any correspondence.
 Even a simple transmittal letter will slow processing.

-You must mail the completed return only to the special addresses shown at lines 111 and 115 of the scannable Form 540.
+You must mail the completed return only to the special addresses shown at lines 111 and 115 of the "absolute positioning" Form 540.

 Tab adjustments not allowed for Form 540.
 The FTB allows no variation in the printing of a computer-prepared Form 540.
-The computer-prepared Form 540 must be printed as a scannable form with computer-read data printed in the upper two-thirds of page 1 in accordance with strict FTB specifications.
-As a result, there are no tab adjustments allowed for the scannable 540.
-In addition, the FTB redesign of a manually-prepared Form 540 since 2013 has made it incompatible with printing with standard typewriters or computers at 6 lines per inch.
-As a
+The computer-prepared Form 540 must be printed as an absolute positioning form with computer-read data printed in precise locations specified by the FTB for all five pages of Form